kfeder/naltrexone_reanalysis/supplement.md

 to initiators is equivalent to conditioning on completing detox.
 Detoxification would be a collider if there is a common cause of successful detox completion and relapse that was not measured or not adjusted for in the analysis.
-For example, greater self regulation of inhibitory control could both increase the chances of successful detox and decrease the risk of relapse.
+For example, greater capacity for self-regulation or inhibitory control could both increase the chances of successful detox and decrease the risk of relapse.

 Conditioning on a collider induces selection bias [(Hernan et al., 2004)](https://www.ncbi.nlm.nih.gov/pubmed/15308962).
 Here, conditioning